Almighty-Satan/JASKL/README.md

 Config config = YamlConfig.of(file, "Config for example values");

-// Create entries and add them to the config ConfigEntry<String> stringValue = StringConfigEntry.of(config, "example.path.string", "An example String!", "This is the default value!");
+// Create entries and add them to the config StringConfigEntry stringValue = StringConfigEntry.of(config, "example.path.string", "An example String!", "This is the default value!");
-ConfigEntry<ExampleEnum> enumValue = EnumConfigEntry.of(config, "example.path.enum", "An example String!", ExampleEnum.EXAMPLE);
+EnumConfigEntry<ExampleEnum> enumValue = EnumConfigEntry.of(config, "example.path.enum", "An example String!", ExampleEnum.EXAMPLE);

 config.load(); // Load the config from file (doesn't create missing entries) config.write(); // Save the config to write missing entries